-Diane Mauthe, Program Manager
+Diane Mauthe, Program Manager and Volunteer Coordinator

 Working with AITC-M, I have seen many positive changes in students’ and teachers’ attitudes toward agriculture!
 AITC-M plays a huge role in agriculture education and I am very proud to be a part of that and sharing the great news of agriculture.

-Karen Hill, Program Manager
+Karen Hill, Curriculum Specialist